SizheHu/Raster-to-Graph/README.md

 The visualized output will be located in `output/your_path_name`.
 Note that the image data we used for training has been processed as described in the Data section earlier.
 If your image data is processed differently, you might need to retrain the model.

+## If you want to use your own dataset
+Please refer to `guidance.docx`.

 ## Citation
 If you use our code or dataset, please cite Raster-to-Graph: